jordan-bravo/.nix/README.md

 ### finserv

-- Figure out how to connect electrs to liquidd
+- Figure out how to connect electrs to liquidd.
+Note: use [esplora](https://github.com/Blockstream/esplora?tab=readme-ov-file#how-to-run-the-explorer-for-liquid-mainnet)
 - Figure out how to connect mempool to liquidd

 ### medserv